 St. John the Baptist’s drama program offers middle school students the opportunity to come together as a team in creative expression while building self-confidence, self-esteem, self-expression, communication, collaboration, interpersonal skills, aesthetic awareness and imagination.

 St. John the Baptist’s forensics program for grades 6-8 teaches students the finer points of speech, acting, and research to help them become effective communicators - a skill they can use their entire life.
+The foren

 Student Council gives students an opportunity to develop leadership by organizing and carrying out school activities and service projects.
 In addition to planning events that contribute to school spirit and community welfare, the student council is the voice of the student body.
 They help share student ideas, interests and concerns with the school-wide community.